When it comes to choosing a site search engine for an ecommerce platform, evaluating an ecommerce search vendor is a cumbersome task.

 What’s more important is how each model has been trained.
 Both were trained on generic search query data, not ecommerce site search query data specifically.
 This means that these models may not be precise enough for ecommerce site search .

-A search engine needs to be specific to the relevant use case.
+An ecommerce search engine needs to be specific to the relevant use case.
 Quirks that make ecommerce site search different are also why some popular NLP approaches may stumble.

 For instance, shoppers don’t really search with words (a.k.a., create much linguistic data) when shopping on an ecommerce site.
 After all, not everyone uses a search box, and those who do – often use a single keyword instead of a sentence.
 On the other hand, users do click around often, generating a lot of behavioral data.
-Using this data, you can focus on developing a user behaviour strategy that, in the long run, can improve the efficiency of search result and conversion rate.
+Using this data, you can focus on developing a user behavior strategy that, in the long run, can improve the efficiency of search result and conversion rate.
 This is the reasoning behind the development of our proprietary technology based on product embeddings.

 How Does the AI Platform Handle Small Data?